Home Maps Resources Calendar About

 Brick and lumber were delivered to the point in September 1889, and by the following spring, two Victorian cottages, each flanked by its own cistern and privy, along with a concrete foundation for the lighthouse were completed.
 The tubular lighthouse tower, manufactured by Phoenix Iron Company of Trenton, New Jersey, rolled into San Diego aboard two flatcars of the Southern California Railroad on July 5, 1890.
 The tower was off-loaded at Old Town, and strong wagons were employed to transport it to the point.
 During the month of August, the spiral staircase, central tube, and supporting framework were assembled to support the two-story lantern room.
 The seventy-foot-tall, pyramidal tower, built more for function than aesthetics, is the only one of its kind on the west coast.

-A Fresnel lens, equipped with beautiful ruby panels to match the characteristic of the old lighthouse, was ordered from France, however, Henri Le Paute, the lens maker, was so proud of his creation that he wished to enter it in the Paris Exhibition of 1889.
-After the lens won a gold medal, Le Paute requested permission to exhibit it at Chicago’s Colombian Exposition in 1893.
-The Lighthouse Service agreed to let the lens remain on the exhibition circuit, and a replacement lens was procured.
+A third-order Fresnel lens, equipped with beautiful ruby panels to match the characteristic of the old lighthouse, was ordered from France, however, Henry Le Paute, the lens maker, was so proud of his creation that he wished to enter it in the Paris Exhibition of 1889.
+After winning a gold medal in Paris, the lens was shipped to San Diego.
 Frank A. Burke, Superintendent of Lighthouse Repairs, arrived in San Diego in October 1890 and soon made an unpleasant discovery.
 As recorded in a report to the Lighthouse Board date October 20, 1890, “the lens furnished for the new tower was found to be too large for the space provided for it, therefore it was necessary to procure another.”

 The first principal keeper at New Point Loma Lighthouse was Robert Israel, who had served for twenty-one years just up the hill at Old Point Loma Lighthouse, however, after less than one year at the new lighthouse, Israel quit over a quarrel with authorities.
 Israel was still bitter over an incident that occurred three years earlier.
 One of Israel’s sons and the son of the assistant keeper had lost the station’s only boat, and to cover the loss, the district inspector had deducted $50 from the keepers’ paychecks.
 Israel’s repeated request for reimbursement was denied, and he retaliated by being cantankerous and shirking some of his duties.
 An inspection of the station, conducted late in 1891, found that the lens was not clean and the grounds were in disorder.
 Israel resigned in January 1892 and was replaced by George P. Brennan, who transferred to the station from Point Arena.